Georg Philipp -

 'Lost' artist is alive and well - and still painting

-Artist Tony Klitz, who still has many fans and friends in Cirencester, although he left the town in 1978, is alive, well, and still painting - in Dublin.
+Artist Tony Klitz, still has many fans and friends in Cirencester, although he died in Dublin in 2000.

 Interest in who the artist was arose a few weeks ago when Edward Browning of Swindon told us he had a print of a painting of Cirencester Market Place which was signed simply 'KLITZ'.
 Mr Browning, who came originally from Somerford Keynes, asked if we could find out anything more about the artist.